XanderG2/XanderG2/README.md

 ### Hi there, I'm Xander 👋
-- 🔭 I’m currently working on Pygame projects
+- 🔭 I’m currently working on Godot projects
-- 🌱 I’m currently learning Pygame
+- 🌱 I’m currently learning Godot
 - 📫 How to reach me: Replit/Issues
+<!--
 - ⚡ Fun fact: I am a cat person 🐱
-<!--
 - 😄 Pronouns:
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...